Look Up Zoning

 All applications follow the following process:

-The applicant must provide a completed application form, the application fee and correct number of drawings of the property being rezoned or site plan for an SUP to the Planning Department.
+The applicant must submit a completed application form, drawings converted to pdf or jpeg and payment through our CityView portal: https://cityserve.cityofcarrollton.com/CityViewPortal.
 Prior to the processing of an application, any delinquent property taxes must be paid.

 The request is distributed to city departments for review.
 After that review, City staff will make recommendations to the Planning & Zoning Commission and City Council based on the appropriateness of the proposed request and its compliance with the Comprehensive Plan.
 A copy of the staff recommendation will be provided to the applicant approximately six (6) days prior to the Commission meeting.